Unidata/awips2/docs/edex/data-distribution-files.md

 EDEX uses **distribution files** to alert the appropriate decoding plug-in that new data has been recieved.
 These files do so by use of XML and regular expressions.
 If the WMO header, or file name*, matches a regular expression listed in a distribution XML, then EDEX will put a message into the QPID queue for its corresponding decoder to recognize and process.
 It is worth noting that more than one distribution file can recognize a single peice of data and notify their decoders to act.

-> \*Sometimes the distribution file will not look at the filename.
+!!! note "Sometimes the distribution file will not look at the filename.
 If this file is coming in through the LDM using a proper FILE action, then the it is possible the distribution file will only look at the header and not the filename.
-If the file is ingested using the *manual* endpoint (/awips2/data_store/ingest/), then this behaviour could be different.
+If the file is ingested using the *manual* endpoint (/awips2/data_store/ingest/), then this behaviour could be different."

 If a piece of data **does not** match any distribution XML, EDEX will: